yangfangs/physpetools/README.rst

 Features
 --------------------------------------------------------------------------------
--Easy to use(one command line auto construct phylogenetic tree) -Multi-selection(selection construct phylogenetic tree by highly conversion protein or 16s RNA) -Adjustable parameters(User can choice any parameters by own) -Only provide a species list
+- Easy to use(one command line auto construct phylogenetic tree)

+- Multi-selection(selection construct phylogenetic tree by highly conversion protein or 16s RNA)

+- Adjustable parameters(User can choice any parameters by own)

+- Only provide a species list

 Install
 -------------------------------------------------------------------------------

-``physpe`` is released on PyPI, so all you need install:
+1.``physpe`` is released on PyPI, so all you need install:

 .. code-block:: console